-tance Abuse Amenucu Date.
-October 1, 2024 DRAFT Date ate Section Revised Change Subsection 7.1, Added "Federally recognized tribal and Indian Health Letter b.
+Date Section Revised Change 01/01/2025 Subsection 7.1, Added "Federally recognized tribal and Indian Health Letter b.
 Service providers may be exempt from one or more of these items in accordance with Federal Law and regulations."
-Subsections 7.2 Added "Note: Federally recognized tribes or Indian Health Services are exempt from the above requirements as they are governed by Federal Regulations and equivalent tribal code."
-Attachment A: H0012: Removed "not to exceed more than 45 days in a 12- Claims-Related month period."
+01/01/2025 Subsections 7.2 Added "Note: Federally recognized tribes or Indian Health Services are exempt from the above requirements as they are governed by Federal Regulations and equivalent tribal code."
+01/01/2025 Attachment A: H0012: Removed "not to exceed more than 45 days in a 12- Claims-Related month period."
 Information, C. H0013: Removed "not to exceed more than 45 days in a 12- Codes month period."
-Removed reference to Medically Supervised Detoxification A the allow and D Crisis due to termination of service.
-Attachment D Added Tribal Licensure Standards Under Federal Law language corresponding NC Administrative Rules in the policy that allow exemptions or allowances for Tribal providers and Indian Health Services providers; and updated Provider Requirements section throughout attachment.
-Attachment D Effective 01/01/2024, 10A NCAC 27G Staff Definitions amended.
+Removed reference to Medically Supervised Detoxification Crisis due to termination of service.
+01/01/2025 Attachment D Added Tribal Licensure Standards Under Federal Law language corresponding NC Administrative Rules in the policy that allow exemptions or allowances for Tribal providers and Indian Health Services providers; and updated 01/01/2025 Attachment D Provider Requirements section throughout attachment.
+01/01/2023 Attachment D Effective 01/01/2024, 10A NCAC 27G Staff Definitions amended.
 Removed references to Licensed Professional Counselor (LPC) and Certified Substance Abuse Counselor (CSAC).
-Attachment D To comply with Mental Health Parity and Addiction Equity Act (MHPAEA) and the Code of Federal Regulations Title 42 Chapter IV Subchapter C Part 438 Subpart K, § 438.900, language referencing prior approval, authorizations, initial authorizations, reauthorizations, concurrent authorization, utilization management and unmanaged units or visits have been removed from Mobile Crisis Management, Intensive In- Home Services, Multisystemic Therapy, Psychosocial Rehabilitation, Partial Hospitalization, Professional Treatment Services in Facility-Based Crisis Program, Substance Abuse Intensive Outpatient Program, Substance Abuse Comprehensive Outpatient Treatment Program, Substance Abuse Non-Medical Community Residential Treatment, and Substance Abuse Medically Monitored Community Residential Treatment.
+01/01/2025 Attachment D To comply with Mental Health Parity and Addiction Equity 01/01/2025 Act (MHPAEA) and the Code of Federal Regulations Title 42 Chapter IV Subchapter C Part 438 Subpart K, § 438.900, language referencing prior approval, authorizations, initial authorizations, reauthorizations, concurrent authorization, utilization management and unmanaged units or visits have been removed from Mobile Crisis Management, Intensive In- Home Services, Multisystemic Therapy, Psychosocial Rehabilitation, Partial Hospitalization, Professional Treatment Services in Facility-Based Crisis Program, Substance Abuse Intensive Outpatient Program, Substance Abuse Comprehensive Outpatient Treatment Program, Substance Abuse Non-Medical Community Residential Treatment, and Substance Abuse Medically Monitored Community Residential Treatment.

-DRAFT Date Attachment D, Intensive In- Home Technical change - removed "IIH services are authorized for one individual child in the family."
+Date Section Revised Change 01/01/2025 Attachment D, Intensive In- Home Technical change - removed "IIH services are authorized for one individual child in the family."
 Exclusion is repeated in the Exclusions and Limitations section.
 Service Exclusions and Limitations - language revised to indicate "an episode of care" instead of "any active authorization period for this service.
 IIH services may not be billed for more than one beneficiary in the family during the same episode of care."
 Replaced "authorization period" with "episode of care".
 Removed "Medicaid may cover up to 60 days for the initial authorization period, based on medical necessity documented in the beneficiary's PCP, the authorization request form, and supporting documentation."
-Attachment D, Multisystemic Therapy Removed "Services are available in-home, at school, and in other community settings.
+01/01/2025 Attachment D, Multisystemic Therapy Removed "Services are available in-home, at school, and in other community settings.
 The duration of MST intervention is 3 to 5 months."
-Attachment D, Child and Adolescent Day Treatment Corrected reference to LME by adding MCO and added NC Medicaid designated contractor, Removed "Medicaid or State funds may cover up to 60 days for the initial authorization period based on the medical necessity documented in the beneficiary's PCP, the authorization request form, and supporting documentation.
-Submit the reauthorization request before the initial authorization expires.
-Medicaid funded services cover up to 60 days for reauthorization based on the medical necessity documented in the required PCP, the authorization request form, and supporting documentation."
-Attachment D Removed Medically Supervised or ADATC Detoxification Crisis Stabilization services.
-Coverage for inpatient detoxification services are covered under Medicaid Clinical Coverage Policy 8-B for Inpatient Behavioral Health Services.
+01/01/2025 Attachment D, Child and Adolescent Day Treatment for the initial authorization period based on the medical necessity documented in the beneficiary's PCP, the authorization request form, and supporting documentation Submit the reauthorization request before the initial authorization expires.
+Medicaid funded services cover up 60 days for reauthorization based on the medical necessity documented in the required PCP, the authorization request form, and supporting documentation."
+01/01/2025 Attachment D Removed Medically Supervised or ADATC Detoxificati Crisis Stabilization services.
+Coverage for inpatient detoxification services are covered under Medicaid Clini Coverage Policy 8-B for Inpatient Behavioral Health Services.